GokayDemirr/flex-note/README.md

-Markdown Notebook
+Flex Note
-An interactive Markdown note-taking app built with Next.js, TypeScript, and TailwindCSS.
+An interactive note taking app built with Next.js, TypeScript, and TailwindCSS.
 Users can create multiple notebooks and organize their notes efficiently.

 Features
 📒 Create and manage multiple notebooks